MicrosoftDocs/architecture-center/docs/guide/hpc/hpc-autodesk-vred.md

 ### Install License Manager

 Before you install VRED on an Azure VM, you need to install Autodesk Network License Manager on the VM.
-You can [install Autodesk Network License Manager for Windows here]( https://knowledge.autodesk.com/search-result/caas/downloads/content/autodesk-network-license-manager-for-windows.html).
+You can [install Network License Manager for Windows here]( https://knowledge.autodesk.com/search-result/caas/downloads/content/autodesk-network-license-manager-for-windows.html).

 During installation, this folder is created: C:\Autodesk\Network License Manager\.

-Next, generate a license file from your Autodesk account and keep the license file in the Network License Manager folder.
+Next, generate a license file from your Autodesk account and save it in the Network License Manager folder.
 Create a text file named *debug.log* and save it in the same folder.

 To generate the license file: